micmejia/bible-dump/NKJV/1 Kings/1 Kgs 1.md

 ###### 1
-Now King David was old, [^a]advanced in years; and they put covers on him, but he could not get warm.
+Now King David was old, advanced in years; and they put covers on him, but he could not get warm.

 ###### 2
-Therefore his servants said to him, "Let a young woman, a virgin, be sought for our lord the king, and let her [^b]stand before the king, and let her care for him; and let her lie in your bosom, that our lord the king may be warm."
+Therefore his servants said to him, "Let a young woman, a virgin, be sought for our lord the king, and let her stand before the king, and let her care for him; and let her lie in your bosom, that our lord the king may be warm."

 ###### 3
 So they sought for a lovely young woman throughout all the territory of Israel, and found Abishag the Shunammite, and brought her to the king.